Draegerwerk/pysdccc/README.md

 # pysdccc

-This python packages provides a convenient way to execute the [sdccc test suite](https://github.com/Draegerwerk/sdccc/).
+This python packages provides a convenient way to execute the [SDCcc test suite](https://github.com/Draegerwerk/sdccc/).

-This wrapper is only compatible with sdccc versions later than [ebe0e09](https://github.com/Draegerwerk/SDCcc/commit/ebe0e094ff92649d0bda1988b0d1c1b08403aea4).
+This wrapper is only compatible with sdccc versions later than [internal-baseline-001](https://github.com/Draegerwerk/SDCcc/releases/tag/internal-baseline-001).

 ## Installation

-Download from pypi using `pip install pysdccc`
+Download from pypi using `pip install pysdccc`.
+There is also an option to use this via the command line by installing `pysdccc[cli]`.

 ### Development